 October

-October is one of the best times to be in Las Vegas, with thrilling events all month long.
-For a spooky good time, dive into Halloween festivities, from massive parties to immersive experiences that promise to deliver a ghoulishly great time.
+October is one of the most fun months to be in Las Vegas, with thrilling events all month long.
+Dive into Halloween festivities, from massive parties like the Sin City Halloween Ball to immersive experiences including Universal Horror Unleashed.

-It’s also a month to celebrate pride in Las Vegas, with an annual parade, parties and a lively LGBTQ+ scene across the destination.
-Whether you’re exploring festive events or enjoying local hot spots like The Phoenix, with its lively weekly events and all-night dancing, there’s no shortage of opportunities to experience the vibrant energy of the community.
+It’s also a month to celebrate pride, with an annual parade, parties and a lively LGBTQ+ scene citywide.
+Explore festive events or check out local hot spots like The Phoenix, known for weekly events and all-night dancing.

 November

-The Formula 1 Heineken Silver Las Vegas Grand Prix returns to Vegas Nov.
-20-22.
-The high-speed engines will get your heart and mind racing with the excitement and thrill of Formula 1, all against the iconic backdrop of the Las Vegas Strip.
-Countless venues will host viewing experiences and themed events during the incredible racing weekend.
+The Formula 1 Heineken Silver Las Vegas Grand Prix returns Nov.
+19-21.
+Experience the thrill of high-speed racing against the backdrop of the Las Vegas Strip.
+Countless venues will host viewing events and themed parties throughout the weekend

 December

 From jaw-dropping performances to legendary events, this year is packed with entertainment in Las Vegas.
-Whether you visit for 48 hours or a whole week, from epic residencies and world-class dining to legendary events and celebrations, there’s always something new to discover.
+Whether you’re here for a relaxing girls’ trip or an action-packed sports getaway, there’s always something new to discover — epic residencies, world-class dining and celebrations that can only happen here.